devopxy/vpc-peering-publicip/README.md

 # vpc-peering-publicip
 Terraform manifest to provision a vpc peering as well as IP lockdown

+**Note: Add the provider details